negin-mgdm/ahp-prioritiser/README.md

 - Pairwise Comparisons: The AHP algorithm prompts the user to compare items two at a time, asking which one is more important.
 Based on these comparisons, it assigns a score to each item.
 - Item Ranking: After completing the comparisons, items are ranked according to their cumulative scores, reflecting their priority.

 ## Technologies Used

 - **HTML/CSS:** For structuring and styling the user interface.
+- **Bootstrap:** For responsive design and UI components.
 - **JavaScript:** To handle user interactions and implement the AHP algorithm.
 - **Python:** Handles the backend logic and processing.
-- **Django:** A web application framework utilised to organise and manage the backend code.
+- **Django:** The web application framework utilised to organise and manage the backend code.
-- **Bootstrap:** For responsive design and UI components.
+- **PostgreSQL:** Database option used for data storage and information retrieval.
+- **Heroku:** The app is configured for deployment on Heroku, as configured by the a Procfile.

 ## License